adam-z-balatoni/2048-Game-Xamarin/README.md

 This was a university project for which I choose to replicate the well-known 2048 mobile game.

 Used XAML for creating the frontend.
-Impleted Model-View architecture with with Persistence Layer.
+Impleted Model-View architecture with Persistence Layer.